anupriaa/play-example-fluentlenium/README.md

 ----------

 Click the image below to watch a 13 minute walkthrough of this example.
-(Note that the code has been slightly modified since this screencast to work with Play 2.2 and to remove some checkstyle errors.)
+(Note that the code has been slightly modified since this screencast to work with more recent releases of Play.)

 [<img src="https://raw.github.com/ics-software-engineering/play-example-fluentlenium/master/doc/play-example-fluentlenium-youtube.png" width="400">](https://www.youtube.com/watch?v=diVhWRtJuxU)